Do your church events sneak up on you?

 - Patterns will keep things from sneaking up on you.
 When people say, “that just snuck up on me,” they generally mean, “I am disorganized and wasn’t paying attention.”
 So stop reacting to whatever is current and start planning in bulk.
 Plan the year in advance and know when it’s time to start working on something.
 When you plan an annual calendar, you’ll know what’s going on in June and July.
 And after a few seasons, advance planning will become second nature.

-If you’re a Church Fuel One member, you’ll find an amazing template in the Annual Plan Course.
+If you’re a Church Fuel member, you’ll find a template in the Annual Plan Course.
 You’ll also get coaching you can share with your team, plus resources on how to align every ministry in your church with your annual calendar.
-And this is just one of the courses you get as a member.

 Here’s how you can create your own annual calendar.